maxday/documentation/content/en/logs/guide/lambda-logs-collection-troubleshooting-guide.md

     * By source: the source is often set to `source:aws` or `source:cloudwatch` but you can find other possible sources in the `parse_event_source` function in the [Lambda function][4].
     * By forwarder name: the Lambda function adds a forwardername tag to all the logs it forwards.
 You can filter on this tag by searching for `forwardername:*` or `forwardername:<function_name>`.
 3. If you see your logs in the Live Tail View but they are not reaching the Log Explorer, this could be due to one of the following reasons:
-    * Logs are too old: we drop logs with a timestamp older than 6 hours.
+    * Logs are too far in the past: Datadog only accepts logs with a timestamp older than 6 hours in the past or 1h in the future.
     * If your index has any [exclusion filters][5] set up, they may be filtering out your logs.

 ## Check the Lambda function monitoring tab